paulchen2713/AES/README.md

 3.directly run the AES_main.m program can see the results below and run the show_Sbox.m can see the forward substitution table

-4. main function: AES_main.m
+4.main function: AES_main.m
   sub functions: key_expansion.m, matrix_mult_ARS.m, mult_ARS.m, Sbox.m, show_Sbox.m

 Have fun~